Rise of Subscriptions and the Fall of Advertising

 Bob Gilbreath is co-founder and CEO of Ahalogy, the Passion to Purchase Platform, and author of The Next Evolution of Marketing: Connect with your Customers by Marketing with Meaning.
 Follow him on Twitter.

-UPDATES: (I’ll add a few relevant links below over time)
+UPDATES: (I’ll add a few relevant links below over time, with most recent at the bottom)

 - Great email from Jason Calacanis about the potential for a “Netflix of Podcasting” — 3/28/17